The Difference Between Cooking for Pleasure or As A Career

 “Trying On” a Culinary Education

-In the same way, introductory culinary courses can be a gateway to a future in the cooking field – whether you plan on doing it for business or for pleasure.
+In the same way, introductory culinary courses can be a gateway to a future in the cooking field – whether you plan on doing it for business or pleasure.

 Read, Read and Read Some More